Zyber369/SecuTools/README.md

 # SecuTools: An Automated Security Toolkit

 ## Project Description
 SecuTools is a Python-based automation tool designed to streamline and enhance various security-related functions.
-This tool provides functionalities such as password generation, file encryption and decryption, network scanning, and vulnerability assessment.
+This tool provides functionalities such as password generation and validation, and network scanning.
 The aim is to make security tasks more efficient and accessible for cybersecurity professionals and enthusiasts.

 ## Project Plan and Scope

 ### Project Title
 SecuTools: An Automated Security Toolkit

+### Project Goals
+- To provide an all-in-one toolkit for various security-related tasks.
+- To automate repetitive and complex security tasks, making them more accessible and efficient.
+- To enhance the security posture of users by offering easy-to-use security tools.

+### The Problem Being Solved
+SecuTools aims to address the complexity and time-consuming nature of various security tasks such as password management and network scanning.
+By automating these tasks, the tool helps users to focus on more critical security analysis and decision-making activities.

 ### Scope